zecookiez/AdventOfCode2021/README.md

 - Day 13: Nothing notable.

 - Day 14: Enjoyed today's task, found a few observations that would simplify my solution while I was writing Part 2.

+- Day 15: Passed part 1 by only considering moving right and down; got tricked in part 2 immediately.
+Eigth place for part 1 is pretty cool though.